Constitution of the International Relations Council of Northeastern University

 Section 5: Vice President for Administration

-- The VP for Administration shall keep minutes of all Association general meetings and Executive Board meetings, and distribute said minutes;
+1. The VP for Administration shall keep minutes of all IRC general meetings, Executive Board meetings, and Board of Directors meetings, and distribute said minutes;

-- The VP for Administration will be primarily responsible of maintenance and inventory of IRC files and property; and
+4. The VP for Administration will be primarily responsible for maintenance and inventory of IRC files and property; and

 Section 7: All Vice Presidents who have an Assistant Vice President shall: